 The simple answer is no!
 What matters is where they are in their journey developing good communication skills.
 The families who choose to use our programme have children with losses that range from moderate through to severe and many who are profound.

 Most of the children have sensory neural hearing losses and/or Auditory Neuropathy Spectrum Disorder (ANSD).
 This means their hearing loss is permanent.
 Some of them may also suffer from ‘glue ear’ as well.
 For those without a permanent loss (ie glue ear) the impact will be such that it has resulted in a significant delay in their speech and language development.

 We are flexible and experienced in supporting children with all types of hearing impairment.
 There are many causes of deafness, some of which might result in additional needs and we have experience working with children with very varying ability.

 How much time will it take each day?

 We have designed the Let’s Listen and Talk programme to fit into everyday, busy family life.
 The more time you spend, the more you and your child are likely to get from the programme, but just 15-30 minutes most days can make all the difference!

 We have also tried to keep the Let’s Listen and Talk activities as simple as possible, requiring minimal preparation, and using objects and toys that you will probably already have around the home (or that are easy to obtain).

-We have split all of the online information into short and quick-to-read chunks (organised in courses, lessons and topics), illustrated with photos and videos, and our online system keeps track of where you’ve got to and what you’ve completed.
+We have split all of the online information into short and quick-to-read chunks (organised into three programmes, each divided into sections and topics), illustrated with photos and videos, and our online system keeps track of where you’ve got to and what you’ve completed.
 We have made the online materials accessible through computers, tablets and smartphones so it is easy for you to access whenever you want and wherever you need.
 And your profile will move with you between the different platforms – so, for example, you could start a lesson on your computer then log-in using your phone when you’re out and about to pick up where you left off.

 Can I use signing?